This post is all about formula feeding and lessons we’ve learned throughout our travels.

 Get your baby used to feeding with distractions.
 This was the second best piece of advice I was given when we started bottle feeding.
 It’s easier said than done in the beginning but its worth the extra effort in the long run.

 Keep all your formula supplies together when passing through airport security.
 Formula feeding isn’t without accessories so zip lock bags will become your best friend.
 Keep everything together so its at your fingertips when you are going through security.
+We also travel with two small plastic containers.
+We use one for the clean nipples and one for the dirty ones.

 Be prepared to answer questions.
 Fed is best.
 But not everyone agrees.
 You will likely hear, along with a confused or judgmental look, “Oh, you don’t breastfeed…how come?” more than once during your travels.
 When it first happened to us it caught me off guard so just be prepared especially if you are travelling with a younger babe.